Gravitational waves from inflation with antisymmetric tensor field

 \section{Introduction}

 The inflationary paradigm introduced by Guth, rescues the standard bigbang model from observational inconsistency by providing reasonable explanation to the horizon and flatness problem \cite{guth1981}.
 There has been a lot of effort to build a model of inflation which meets the requirement of CMB observations.
-But the most recent high precision data of CMB by Plank \cite{iacconi2019,akrami2019,akrami2018,contaldi2013} rules out most of the scalar field inflation models; especially single field inflation models \cite{linde1983,halliwell1986,gottlober1990,roberts1994,parsons1995,barrow1995,gomes2018,mazenko1986,kinney1995}.
+But the most recent high precision data of CMB by Planck \cite{iacconi2019,akrami2019,akrami2018,contaldi2013} rules out most of the scalar field inflation models, especially single field inflation models \cite{linde1983,halliwell1986,gottlober1990,roberts1994,parsons1995,barrow1995,gomes2018,mazenko1986,kinney1995}.
 Moreover, the swampland criteria in string theory which sets some theoretical constraints for UV completion of any effective field theory, puts additional restriction on the scalar field potentials \cite{brennan2017, andriot2018, krishnan2018, obied2018, kallosh2019}.
 Alternative models of inflation based on vector field, face severe pathological issues like ghost and gradient instabilities \cite{ford1989, ryonamba2017, riotto2000, golovnev2008, darabi2014, bertolami2015}.
-Though there are few models that fits into the observational requirements but they are heavily constrained \cite{linde1993,sheikhjabbari2013}.
+Though there are few models that fit into the observational requirements but they are heavily constrained \cite{linde1993,sheikhjabbari2013}.
 Yet another set of theoretically sound inflation models free from the problems faced by vector inflation, are gauge-flation models constructed using non-abelian gauge fields \cite{jabbari2011,jabbari2012,jabbari2013a,jabbari2013b}.
 However, they have been shown to be in tension with the data \cite{peloso2013}.
 This has motivated attempts to build inflationary models with higher rank tensor fields, in particular 2- and 3-form fields.
 2-forms appear naturally in superstring models \cite{rohm1986,ghezelbash2009} in low energy limits and are also referred to as the Kalb-Ramond field.